 For use in main papers, notes and letters, photographs should ideally be submitted as digital images (although we can still accept 35mm transparencies or high-quality prints).
 Digital images are generally best submitted as jpegs (saved at the highest-quality setting) with a resolution of 300 dpi and the image sized to at least 15 cm along the longest axis.
 Lower resolution images or video-grabs will be used more sparingly, and usually only when there is no alternative (for example, in ‘Recent reports’).
 All digital images should ideally be submitted in their original state.
 Only images of the very highest quality will be considered for the cover, and these should be sized to 276 mm wide x 256 mm deep.
 We also feature artwork on the cover according to availability (for guidelines, see below).

-Images published in the magazine may also be reproduced here, on the BB website.
+Images published in the magazine may also be reproduced here, on the BB website, and on BB social media platforms.

 Authors of main papers (but not notes or letters) will receive five free copies of the journal (plus three each to subsidiary authors of multi-authored papers).
 Further copies may be available on request in advance, but will be charged for.
-A schedule of payment rates for contributors (including authors, artists and photographers) is available from the Editor.
+A schedule of payment rates for contributors (we pay a small amount for the text for main papers, for artwork and for front-cover photographs) is available from the Editor.

 Guidelines for artwork on the cover of BB